To receive services from the Developmental Disabilities Administration, an individual must:

 An overview of the process to apply for DDA eligibility and services.

-Developmental Disabilities online Information & Service Request form.
+Request services through Developmental Disabilities Administration’s online Information & Service Request form.
 For individuals who have already been determined eligible for DDA, this form offers an easy way to request services.